mohanmca/professional_certification/docs/aws_vpc_anki.md

    * Eample Local Route - Destination: 10.0.0.16/16 -> Target: Local (Example default route)
 * Route table entry in IGW
   * 0.0.0.0/0 -> igw-212823ab5g (Any host within VPC can contact IGW)
+* Private subnet
+    * If a subnet doesn't have a route to the Internet gateway, the subnet is known as a private subnet.
+    * The private subnet routes internet traffic through the NAT instance.

 ### Subnets, Region and Resillency